Carola has worked for agencies serving the hearing loss community for many years. She is also a freelance writer.

 Hearing loss can creep up on us subtly over time.
 We may not realize that it is at the root of some of our frustrations.
 At first, we may blame other people for our struggle to understand them.
-We say that they are not speaking loudly or clearly enough, or complain that a telephone line is bad.
+We say that they are not speaking loudly or clearly enough or complain that a telephone line is bad.

 These frustrations may be signs, however, that it is time for a hearing test.
 According to the website Healthy Hearing, hearing loss often occurs so gradually that many people do not notice it.
 Other factors such as genetics, acoustic tumors, and chemical exposure can put people at a higher risk of hearing problems.
-As a publisher of a news website about people with disabilities, I have observed that this lack of awareness is a widespread problem.
+As a disability advocate, I have observed that a lack of awareness of hearing loss is a widespread problem.

 Common Signs of Hearing Loss

 The American Speech Language Hearing Association and other hearing resources have identified common signs that indicate that we may have some hearing loss.

 1. Physical Symptoms

 It is exhausting and stressful to strain to hear and understand conversations all day.
 Sometimes this results in headaches and fatigue.
 In the past, we were aware of our environment and knew what was going on.

 Hearing loss may make us feel confused and isolated in noisy situations.
 Some people experience constant ringing in their ears.
 This condition is known as tinnitus, and it can cause severe stress and insomnia.
 Evidence suggests that hearing aids can help mask sounds caused by tinnitus.

 When we listen to music or watch TV at home, the people around us stick their fingers in their ears and complain about the high volume.
 However, when we turn it down to what others think is a normal volume, we feel like we are watching a silent movie.
 Hearing loss does not only occur among older adults.
 Young people in their 20s who have had long-term exposure to loud music may also have this condition.